2014 Hamilton, Ontario, municipal election

 The 2014 Hamilton municipal election was a municipal election that occurred on October 27, 2014, to select one mayor, fifteen members of the Hamilton City Council and members of both English and French Public and Catholic School Boards.
 As per the Ontario Municipal Elections Act, nominations opened on January 2, 2014, and closed on September 12, 2014.
 Four new councillors were elected in open seats across Hamilton while all incumbents who stood for re-election had returned to office.
-Though marked by a steep decline in voter turnout, this election was historic, as it saw the election of Hamiton's first openly gay and first racialized members of city council.
+Though marked by a steep decline in voter turnout, this election was historic, as it saw the election of Hamilton's first openly gay and first radicalized members of city council.